JaviManobanda/SocialMediaDashboard/README.md

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
-*** that would make this better, please fork the repo and create a pull request
+*** that would make this better, please fork the SocialMediaDashboard and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***
 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** JaviManobanda, repo_name, twitter_handle, email, project_title, project_description
+*** JaviManobanda, SocialMediaDashboard_name, twitter_handle, email, project_title, project_description
 -->